 Please bring your rabbit in a secure box or basket with a blanket that smells of home; we advise rabbits are brought along with their companions to reduce the stress of separation between a bonded pair.
 Bringing your rabbits lunch is also preferable.
 We require rabbits to eat relatively quickly after a general anaesthetic; having their favourite foods on hand speeds up their recovery time so we can have your rabbit back home with you as soon as possible.

-Pet Health Plan Offer
+Pet Health for Life Plan Offer

 What's more members of our Pet Health For Life Plan can claim a 10% discount off any neutering treatment following an initial consultation with one of our vets.

 To discuss when's the right time for your pet, please book an initial consultation where we will discuss options with you.